boucadair/5g-slice-realization/draft-ietf-teas-5g-ns-ip-mpls.md

 ### Transport Network Segments and Network Slice Instantiation {#sec-tn-nsi}

-In reference to the architecture depicted in {{sec-5g-sli-arch}}, the connectivity between NFs can be decomposed into three main types of segments that are shown in {{fig-end-to-end}}:
+In reference to the architecture depicted in {{sec-5g-sli-arch}}, the connectivity between NFs can be decomposed into three main types of segments that are shown in {{fig-end-to-end}}.

+Customer Site:
-*  Customer Site: Either connects two NFs located in the same Customer Site (e.g., NF1-NF2) or connects a NF to a CE (e.g., NF1-CE).
+: Either connects two NFs located in the same customer sites (e.g., NF1-NF2) or connects a NF to a CE (e.g., NF1-CE).
 This segment may not be present if the NF is the CE (e.g., NF3): in this case the AC connects the NF to the PE.
-The realization of this segment is driven by the 5G Network Orchestration and potentially the Customer Site Orchestration.
+: The realization of this segment is driven by the 5G Network Orchestration and potentially the Customer Site Orchestration.
 The realization of this segment does not involve the Transport Network Orchestration.

+Provider Network:
-* Provider Network: Represents the connectivity between two PEs (e.g., PE1-PE2).
+: Represents the connectivity between two PEs (e.g., PE1-PE2).
 The realization of this segment is controlled by an RFC XXXX NSC.

+Attachment Circuit:
-* Attachment Circuit: Represents the connectivity between CEs and PEs (e.g., CE-PE1 and PE2-NF3).
+: Represents the connectivity between CEs and PEs (e.g., CE-PE1 and PE2-NF3).
 The orchestration of this segment relies partially upon an RFC XXXX NSC for the configuration of the AC on the PE customer-facing interfaces and the Customer Site Orchestration for the configuration of the AC on the CE.

 As depicted in {{fig-end-to-end}}, the realization of an RFC XXXX Network Slice (i.e., connectivity with performance commitments) involves the provider network and partially the AC (the PE-side of the AC).
 Note that the provisioning of a new Network Slice may rely on a partial or full pre-provisioned segment (e.g., a new Network Slice may rely on an existing AC).
-The Customer Site segment is considered as an extension of the connectivity of the RAN/CN domain without complex slice-specific performances requirements: the Customer Site infrastructure is usually over-provisioned and involves short distances (low latency) where basic QoS/Scheduling logic is sufficient to comply with the target SLOs.
+The customer sites segment is considered as an extension of the connectivity of the RAN/CN domain without complex slice-specific performances requirements: the customer sites infrastructure is usually over-provisioned and involves short distances (low latency) where basic QoS/Scheduling logic is sufficient to comply with the target SLOs.
 In other words, the main focus for the enforcement of end-to-end SLOs is managed at the Network Slice between PE interfaces connected to the AC.

 ~~~~
 {::include ./drawings/tn-sections.txt}